OlegArenz/gmmvi/docs/source/about.rst

 About
 =====

-GMMVI (Gaussian Mixture Model Variational Inference) is a framework for optimizing a Gaussian mixture model :math:`q(\mathbf{x})` with Gaussian components :math:`q(\mathbf{x}|o)` and weights :math:`q(o)`,
+GMMVI (Gaussian Mixture Model Variational Inference) is a framework for learning GMMS for variational inference, that was released along with the article :cite:p:`Arenz2023`.

+Formally, we aim to optimize a GMM :math:`q(\mathbf{x})` with Gaussian components :math:`q(\mathbf{x}|o)` and weights :math:`q(o)`,

 .. math::